-Canada Mortgage and Housing Corporation conducts the Seniors’ Housing Survey in February and March.
+Canada Mortgage and Housing Corporation conducts the Seniors’ Housing Survey in February of each year.
 This annual survey became national in scope in 2009, covering all centres in each of the ten provinces.
 Both private and non-profit residences are included in the survey universe.

 To be eligible for inclusion in the survey results, a residence must:

 - have at least one unit that is not subsidized (in the Atlantic provinces, Quebec and Ontario);

 - have been in operation for at least one year (for example, it must have started operation before January 2012 to be included in the 2013 survey);

 - have at least 10 rental units (in Quebec, Ontario and the Prairies) or 5 rental units (in the Atlantic provinces and B.C.);

 - not mandate high levels of health care (defined as 1.5 hours or more of care per day) to all of its residents; nursing homes and long-term care homes are examples of residences that were not included in the survey;